Testing kinematic distances under a realistic Galactic potential: Results

 To give a more conclusive idea about which lines of sight to avoid, we compute the absolute kinematic distance error and plot the median and absolute median deviation (MAD) as a function of Galactic longitude in Figure~\ref{fig:crown}.
-The results are split into separate annuli around the Sun's position, as with Figure~\ref{fig:err_dist}, showing that the error in the kinematic distance remains high at distances closer to the Sun with some variation with Galactic longitude.
+The results are split into separate annuli around the Sun's position, showing that the error in the kinematic distance remains high at distances closer to the Sun with some variation with Galactic longitude.
 We define a line of sight of avoidance for an annulus as the line of sight where more than 20\% of cells have an absolute kinematic distance error greater than 27\%.
 Our choice of this value is motivated by the study of \citet{Wenger2018}, who quantify the uncertainty in the kinematic distance inferred using the \citet{Brand1993} rotation curve (their method A) or the \citet{Reid2014} rotation curve (their method B) due to uncertainties in e.g.\ the solar Galactocentric radius and orbital velocity, the measured rotation curve, etc. The average absolute kinematic distance error they find when considering both models is 27\%.
 For lines of sight and locations where the systematic error for most points is less than this value, the kinematic distance method should be reliable.
 On the other hand, if a large fraction of points have systematic errors that exceed this value, this is a good indication that the kinematic distance method will not provide reliable results.
 The lines of sight that should be avoided are shown in red in Figure~\ref{fig:crown}.
 For objects within 500$\,$pc of the Sun, 99.5\% of the full range of Galactic longitude should be avoided.
 This fraction remains above 56\% out to $5\,$kpc, but drops to 14\% and 16\% for the $5-10\,$kpc annulus and the $10-20\,$kpc annulus, respectively.
 This suggests that the kinematic distance estimate is accurate for distances beyond $5\,$kpc from the Sun under our criterion for line of sight avoidance, but that for closer distances it should be used with great care.